cromachina/art-timelapse/README.md

 ### Installing with Nix on Ubuntu (or other Linux distros)
 - Initial nix setup:
-  - Install nix: `sudo apt install nix-bin`
+  - Install nix (may differ for your distro): `sudo apt install nix-bin`
   - Add yourself to the `nix-users` group: ``sudo usermod -a -G nix-users `whoami` ``
   - Refresh the group for your session: `newgrp nix-users`
   - Update `nix.conf` so you can use flakes: